DavidEGrayson/ruby_ecdsa/README.md

 Encoding and decoding of binary formats is solely handled by classes under the `ECDSA::Format` module.

-You can enter your own curve parameters by instantiating a new `ECDSA::Group` object or you can use a pre-existing Group object such as `ECDSA::Group::Secp256k1`.
+You can enter your own curve parameters by instantiating a new `ECDSA::Group` object or you can use a pre-existing group object such as `ECDSA::Group::Secp256k1`.
 The pre-existing groups can be seen in the `lib/ecdsa/group` folder, and include all the curves defined in [SEC2](http://www.secg.org/collateral/sec2_final.pdf) and [NIST's Recommended Elliptic Curves for Federal Government Use](http://csrc.nist.gov/groups/ST/toolkit/documents/dss/NISTReCur.pdf).

-This gem is hosted at at the [DavidEGrayson/ruby_ecdsa github repository](https://github.com/DavidEGrayson/ruby_ecdsa).
+This gem is hosted at the [DavidEGrayson/ruby_ecdsa github repository](https://github.com/DavidEGrayson/ruby_ecdsa).

 ## Current limitations